 You may register at any time after September 14th, 2016.
 The deadline for submission is January 13th, 2017.
 Teachers are encouraged to work with their classes to revise and prepare manuscripts for submission.
 We look forward to reading your submissions!

 Works are judged blindly against others by students in the same genre and grade range by a panel of judges consisting of writers and writing teachers associated with the writing project.
 Students can earn gold or silver keys, or have their works cited for honorable mention.
-All works so honored will be published in Middle/High School Voices, an anthology of student writing published annually.
+We work to notify all winners by early February.
+We do not notify students whose works did not win an award.
+All works awarded a gold key, a silver key or an honorable mention will be published in Middle/High School Voices, an anthology of student writing published annually.
 Gold key winners will go on to have their work judged at the national level and be eligible for national awards.
-All regional winners will be honored at an awards ceremony at Plymouth State University on May 4th 2016 from 4:30 to 6:00.
+All regional winners will be honored at an awards ceremony at Plymouth State University on May 4th 2017 from 4:30 to 6:00.
+Register to attend the event by filling out this form.